stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/odsodatasourcetype/_index.md

 title: Aspose::Words::Settings::OdsoDataSourceType enum
 linktitle: OdsoDataSourceType
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Settings::OdsoDataSourceType enum.
-Specifies the type of the external data source to be connected to as part of the ODSO connection information in C++.
+description: 'Aspose::Words::Settings::OdsoDataSourceType enum.
+Specifies the type of the external data source to be connected to as part of the ODSO connection information in C++.'
 type: docs
 weight: 1800
 url: /cpp/aspose.words.settings/odsodatasourcetype/